|

 You quickly assemble the three distinct images in your mind and see full

+color.
 The way to achieve transparency is to

 spin the filters.
 You do this by paying attention